QuarkNerd/blog/lpage/_posts/2015-03-06-localisation.md

 -1,23,45,678.99
 12.345.678,99-
 (12 345 678.99)
-HEBREW
+<span dir="rtl">١٢,٣٤٥,٦٧٨.٩٩</span>

 There are several differences between them:

-* The location and type of the negative sign - it can be brackets (though this is only the norm in smaller less supported cultures TODO), the - can be on either side and in addition it may or may not have a space between it and the number.
+* The location and type of the negative sign - it can be brackets (though of the standard windows locales, only Lao has this format), the - can be on the right side (e.g. Arabic, Persian and Tamazight) and in addition it may have a space between the `-` and the number (e.g. Croation and Cambodia).

-* The grouping of the numbers - in most cultures it is every 3 characters, but in some(TODO) it is at the thousand marker, then hundred thousand, then 10 million etc.
+* The grouping of the numbers - in most cultures it is every 3 characters, but in some it is at the thousand marker, then hundred thousand, then 10 million (e.g. India, Mongolia) and in others the thousands marker does not repeat (e.g. Tibet, Cambodia, Lao, US-Spanish)

 * The obvious difference between the group seperators and decimal seperator.

 * Lastly you get languages which do not represent numbers using the latin characters - and these might also be read right to left.

-With datetimes you get a whole new set of problems
+With datetimes you get a whole new set of problems:

-Do you allow language and locale to be set seperately or do you disallow e.g. french language to be used with american style dates.
+Do you allow language and locale to be set seperately or do you disallow e.g. norwegian language to be used with american style dates - no-US is not a common locale format (as opposed to es-US).

 How do you configure date formats for each locale and yet still be configurable for different parts of your app (e.g. date only, long date, with time, with time and seconds etc.)

 Do you need to cope with calendars other than Gregorian?
+Note that none of the libraries below appear to support this, though it is supported in the native Intl.

 ## The Old

 ### Native

-Natively, older browsers did not have any support for different number formats and the dates don't support changing the timezone- meaning that if you ever want a timezone that isn't the one the browser thinks the user is in currently, the timezone is useless.
+Natively, older browsers did not have any support for different number formats and the dates don't support changing the timezone - meaning that if you ever want a timezone that isn't the one that the browser thinks the user is in currently, the timezone is useless.

 ### Microsoft ASP.net Ajax (v2)

 In the begining, Microsoft tried with ASP.net Ajax to simulate a .net winforms environment in JavaScript.
 This means that you had shimmed classes, inheritance and the javascript patterns mirrored the server.
-[They also did that with the globalisation](https://msdn.microsoft.com/en-us/library/bb386581%28v=vs.140%29.aspx), meaning you set the culture of the page when the server was rendering the html and the culture info was then serialised into the page and used by the JavaScript.
-This gave very good localisation and allowed web apps to have as good localisation support as windows.
+[They also did that with the globalisation](https://msdn.microsoft.com/en-us/library/bb386581%28v=vs.140%29.aspx), meaning you set the culture of the page when the server was rendering the html and the [culture info](https://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo%28v=vs.110%29.aspx) was then serialised into the page and used by the JavaScript.
+This gave very good localisation and allowed web apps to have almost as good localisation support as windows.

-I've been unable to find out whats happened to this code - I know Microsoft has allowed jQuery to use it as the basis for globalise (more on that later), but I can't find any references to it in modern versions of ASP.net.
+I've been unable to find out whats happened to this code - I know Microsoft has allowed jQuery to use it as the basis for Globalize (more on that later), but I can't find any references to it in modern versions of ASP.net.

 ## The Current